Keyfactor/gcp-cloud-cagateway/README.md

 * resourcemanager.projects.get

 ## Certificate Chain
 In order to enroll for certificates the Keyfactor Command server must trust the Private CA chain.
-Once you create your Root and/or Subordinate CA, make sure to import the certifiate chain into the Command Server certificate store
+Once you create your Root and/or Subordinate CA, make sure to import the certificate chain into the Command Server certificate store

 # Install
 * Install the AnyCA Gateway Framework using the MSI from the Software Download Portal